boniface/corda/docs/source/key-concepts-consensus.rst

 .. image:: resources/validation-consensus.png

 When verifying a proposed transaction, a given party may not have every transaction in the transaction chain that they need to verify.
 In this case, they can request the missing transactions from the transaction proposer(s).
+The transaction proposer(s) will always have the full transaction chain, since they would have requested it when verifying the transaction that created the proposed transaction's input states.

 Uniqueness consensus
 --------------------